 On now into Nevada and Cathedral Gorge State Park, another exceptional landscape even though it meant travelling further out of our way it was well worth it.
 A photographers dream where erosion has carved dramatic and unique patterns in the soft bentonite clay creating cave-like formations and cathedral-like spires.

-Apart from a great last night in Las Vegas that was the end of our photo trip to the south west USA, although I do have one further episode about this trip to share with you.
-The locations visited provided many opportunities to capture the more intimate features of the landscape which you can see in last part of this review of our journey.
-In the meantime keep a close eye on the the USA gallery where other images have and will continue to be added.
+Apart from a great last night in Las Vegas that was the end of our photo trip to the southwest USA National Parks, although I do have one further episode about this trip to share with you.
+The locations visited provided many opportunities to capture the more intimate features of the landscape which you can see in the last part of this review of our journey.